AngleProtocol/angle-governance-old/README.md

 Angle onchain governance works as follows:

-- veANGLE holders vote on Ethereum on a [`GovernorBravo`](contracts/AngleGovernor.sol) implementation called `AngleGovernor` with a predetermined quorum, voting delay and proposal threshold.
+- veANGLE holders vote on Ethereum on an OpenZeppelin [`Governor`](contracts/AngleGovernor.sol) implementation called `AngleGovernor` with a predetermined quorum, voting delay and proposal threshold.
 - On every chain where the protocol is deployed, there is a `Timelock` contract which is admin of all the protocol contracts (Borrowing module, Transmuter, direct deposit modules, ...) of its chain.
 - While only onchain votes can lead to payloads being included in the `Timelock` contract of a chain before execution, [Angle 4/6 Governance multisig](https://docs.angle.money/protocol-governance/angle-dao) (deployed on all chains as well) has a veto power on the payloads in Timelock contracts, and can cancel rogue governance votes.
 - For successful votes on non-Ethereum proposals, payloads to execute are bridged to the chain of interest using LayerZero message passing technology before being sent to the `Timelock` contract of their chain.